-After sex or once the stimulation ends, the level of pressure on the veins surrounding the penis decreases, causing blood to flow out and softening the erection.
+After sex or once the stimulation ends, the level of pressure on the veins surrounding the penis decreases, causing blood to flow out and soften the erection.

-High blood pressure makes every aspect of this process more challenging for your body, since the arteries that are responsible for transporting blood into the penis are less able to dilate and allow for steady, consistent blood flow.
+High blood pressure makes every aspect of erectile function more challenging for your body, since the arteries that are responsible for transporting blood into the penis are less able to dilate and allow for steady, consistent penile blood flow.

 High blood pressure puts stress on all of your body’s organs, making it a medical condition that everyone should pay attention to.
-It’s also closely linked to erection issues.
-In total, about 30% of men with hypertension also have some degree of erectile dysfunction.
+It’s also closely linked to sexual dysfunction and erection issues.
+In total, according to an article published in the journal, Current Opinion in Nephrology and Hypertension, about 30% of men with hypertension also have some degree of erectile dysfunction.

-There are both direct effects and indirect effects of high blood pressure on erection quality and consistency.
+There are direct and indirect side effects of high blood pressure on erection quality and consistency.
 Before we get into the ways hypertension can indirectly affect erections, let’s look at the direct effects that it has on ED.

-Normal, unobstructed blood flow is the key to healthy erections.
+Normal, unobstructed blood flow is the key to sexual health.
 When you feel aroused, your body increases the level of blood flow to tissue inside the penis, filling the corpora cavernosa and giving you an erection.

 High blood pressure can make this more difficult by damaging blood vessels.
 Hypertension is closely linked to narrowed, ruptured or otherwise damaged blood vessels -- an issue that can negatively affect blood flow and even potentially increase your risk of having a stroke or heart attack.

-Damaged blood vessels result in weaker, less consistent blood flow throughout your body -- a condition that makes developing an erection much more difficult.
+Damaged blood vessels possibly caused by hypertension result in weaker, less consistent blood flow throughout your body -- a condition that makes developing an erection much more difficult.

 When there isn’t enough blood flow to fill the corpora cavernosa, you might have trouble with getting and maintaining an erection.
 Sometimes, high blood pressure might not produce total ED -- instead, you might notice slightly weaker erections that are harder to maintain.

 High blood pressure is also closely linked to a decline in testosterone levels, the key hormone that’s responsible for sex drive in men.
-Research from 2002 notes that men with hypertension typically had lower levels of testosterone than men with normal or optimal blood pressure.
+Research from 2021 published by the Journal of the American Heart Association notes that men with hypertension typically had lower levels of testosterone than men with normal or optimal blood pressure.

-Since testosterone is the primary sex hormone in men and a major factor in promoting normal sexual performance, high blood pressure can produce a “double hit” of ED by making it harder to get an erection while also reducing hormonal sexual interest and performance.
+Since testosterone is the primary sex hormone in men and a major factor in promoting normal sexual performance, high blood pressure can produce a “double hit” of ED by making it harder to get an erection while also reducing hormonal sexual interest and performance because of low testosterone.